-It is safe to say no one loves having acne - and dealing with it is not always a simple process.
+It is safe to say that dealing with acne is not always a simple process.
 While it may take time to find what works for you, there are a few things you should avoid doing if you have acne as they may make your skin worse.

 Here are 10 things all acne-prone people should try to avoid